Do you need to use a tomato cage or a steak to support tomatoes?

 As you can see, it is not only necessary but a must to use a cage or an alternative method such as steaks to keep your tomatoes healthy.

-A tomato cage design can range from a wire cone shape, telescopic spiral tree, tomato tower, as well as triangle or lattice framework.
+A tomato cage design can range from a wire cone shape, telescopic spiral cage, tomato tower, as well as triangle or lattice framework.

-To the left is a collapsible spiral tree that is expanded with a young plant growing inside the tree.
+To the left is a collapsible spiral cage that is expanded with a young plant growing inside the tree.

-As the plant grows the spiral tree will become a brace for the branches and developing fruit.
+As the plant grows the spiral cage will become a brace for the branches and developing fruit.

 Here is another look at the above tomato plant on the right.